Thinking through Process – A Dramaturgy Workshop by Rustom Bharucha

-If selected, the participant will not need to pay a fee for the workshop.
+For those selected, the participant will not need to pay a fee for the workshop.
 However, any costs of travel to Bengaluru and local stay will need to be arranged by the participant.
 The 5-day workshop is likely to be around 30 hours with meetings of approximately 6 hours on a daily basis.
 Attendance is mandatory for all the sessions.

 Rustom Bharucha, who will conduct the workshop, trained as a dramaturg at the Yale School of Drama between 1977-1980.
 He has since directed and conducted workshops in different parts of the world in India, the Philippines, South Africa, and Brazil.
 He has written a number of books on interculturality including Theatre and the World: Performance and the Politics of Culture, The Politics of Cultural Practice: Thinking through Theatre in an Age of Globalization, and Another Asia: Rabindranath Tagore and Okakura Tenshin.
 His 9-episode video-lecture on “Theatre and the Coronavirus” can be accessed on the following link.